 be fit for the intended purposes.

-This warranty will commence upon Delivery and will expire 4 years after Delivery.
+This warranty will commence upon Delivery and will expire four (4) years after Delivery.
 This warranty, together with Seller’s service warranties and guarantees, if any, will survive inspection, test, acceptance, and payment for the Products.

 If a Product does not meet this warranty, Boeing may, at its option and at Seller’s expense (i) return the Product for credit or refund; (ii) require Seller to promptly correct or replace the Product; (iii) correct the Product; or (iv) obtain replacement Product from another source.